meli1230/WEB--Project3/README.md

   - handles authentication in Node.js applications
   - simplifies the login/logout process, by supporting various strategies
   - *ex: authenticates users during login*
+- `passport-local`
+  - strategy used by passport for authenticating users with a username and password
+  - verifies user credentials by comparing input with stored data
+  - *ex: checks if the entered password matches the hashed password during login*
 - `express-session`
   - used to persist user sessions across multiple requests
   - maintains the user session after login